Economy of the Ming dynasty: Land tax in the 14th and 15th centuries

 From the beginning of the dynasty, the land tax was primarily seen as a means of providing food for civil servants, officials, soldiers, and workers on public works.
 Any surplus was stored by the government as a reserve in case of natural disasters.

 The land tax was typically a fixed amount based on the size of the field.
 In the cadastres, land was categorized as irrigated, dry, mountainous, or wetland.
 Differences in fertility were often resolved by converting the area into fiscal mu.
 This conversion also applied to other types of land, such as mulberry fields, ponds, and palm groves in Hainan, with each prefecture and county having its own coefficients based on local conditions.

 The registration of taxpayers and their property in the Yellow Registers was largely unmanageable for the authorities.
 In a district with only 3–5 officials and a large number of lower officials, it was nearly impossible to keep track of the 10 to 50 thousand households under their jurisdiction.
-As a result, village elders were responsible for processing maps and records, and land transfers were only registered once every ten years during updates of the Yellow Registers.
+Village elders were responsible for processing maps and records, and land transfers were only registered once every ten years during updates of the Yellow Registers.
 This created opportunities for tax evasion.

 The authorities accepted rice or wheat as the basis for calculating taxes, while other products such as silk, linen, metal, and paper money were converted into rice.
 Initially, taxes were collected in the 8th month for wheat and the 2nd month for rice, with areas that had double crops being taxed twice a year.
 Regarding the tax burden, when the Ming dynasty was established, the tax was significantly reduced.
 Peasants on state land paid 0.53 dou per mu, while those on private land paid 0.33 dou per mu.
 Only in Jiangnan was the land tax equivalent to rent, which was over 1.3 dou per mu.

 In 1436, a portion of the grain taxes in the southern provinces were converted into silver, known as "golden flower silver".
 This silver was not recorded in the Ministry of Revenue's accounts and was instead used by the emperor to pay the officers of the Beijing garrison, with a surplus of 1 million liang at his disposal.
 The emperor had full control over this surplus.